 Hello!
 My name is Molly Armour and I am here to offer you an experience of Yoga.
 I have been blessed to wander and explore many approaches to that which we call “Yoga.”
-My wanderings have lead me to to dive deeper, and in 2005, I completed a 200 hour teacher training at the Nosara Yoga Institute in Costa Rica.
-This was beneficial, but still left me wandering and wondering for a deeper understanding of my Self.
-I explored buddhist meditation practices to help me understand the nature of the mind.
-My life has been deeply influenced by my experiences at Vipassanna meditation retreats, as well as the Tibetan Buddhist tradition of Mahayana; through the teachings of His Holiness the Dalai Lama.
+In 2005, I completed a 200-hour teacher training at the Nosara Yoga Institute in Costa Rica.
+This was beneficial but still left me wandering and wondering for a deeper understanding of my Self.
+I explored Buddhist meditation practices to help me understand the nature of the mind.
+My life has been deeply influenced by my experiences at Vipassana meditation retreats, as well as the Tibetan Buddhist tradition of Mahayana; through the teachings of His Holiness the Dalai Lama.
 In 2008, my travels in India exposed me to both teachers of Yoga and Buddhism.
 These experiences opened me, but still left me wanting to connect with a lineage that would help me help others.

 My heart and mind were opened greatly through my wanderings, but it was not until I discovered the tradition of T. Krishnamacharya and his son TKV Desikachar through the teachings of Jody Kurilla and Chase Bossart at the Yoga Shala of Portland, Oregon; that I felt myself really undergoing positive transformation.